 Making A Difference in Our County

-Ann Centner, Family and Consumer Sciences agent, has been staying busy reviving programming in Early County.
-As an avid runner with a bachelor’s degree in consumer foods, the agent’s focuses have been healthy eating and meeting the recommendations for physical activity.
-A county needs assessment revealed that 29 percent of adults are obese and 25 percent are inactive.
-This led the agent to continue marketing the Walk Georgia Extension program in an effort to promote health, fitness and well-being to all members of the community.
-Ongoing nutrition efforts were provided to members of the community to promote healthy eating, namely with monthly visits to Head Start and the two local senior centers.
-Volunteer Income Tax Assistance (VITA) is in its pilot stage in Early County, and the agent encourages citizens to schedule appointments to file their taxes.
+UGA Extension Family and Consumer Sciences (FACS) Agent Ann Centner has been busy with FACS programming in Early County.
+A dedicated runner with a bachelor’s degree in consumer foods, the agent’s focuses have been healthy eating and meeting the recommendations for physical activity.
+A county-needs assessment revealed that 29.5 percent of adults are obese and 29.1 percent are inactive.
+Obesity, inactivity and a poor diet can contribute to certain cancers.
+This year the agent focused on cancer prevention cooking schools funded by a grant from the U.S. Department of Agriculture for rural counties.
+The agent educated citizens about cancer prevention nutrition and activity recommendations, cooking skills to implement recommendations, and cancer screening guidelines.
+Nutrition efforts were also provided to members of the community, namely through monthly visits to Head Start and local senior centers.
+Childcare continuing education was also offered, with eight participants gaining the 10 annual credits required.
+Virtual Volunteer Income Tax Assistance (VITA) is available in Early County, and the agent encourages citizens to schedule an appointment to file their taxes.